andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 ## Solargraph

-Solargraph adds IDE-like features to an editor.
-It adds helpful features such as a content-aware autocompletion, and documentation for the Ruby language.
+Solargraph adds IDE-like experience for your editor.
+It provides helpful features such as a content-aware autocompletion, and documentation for the Ruby language.

+However, I often run into problems with it, so I was on the fence about including it.

 It's not as powerful as [Sorbet](https://sorbet.org/), so it's unable to infer types unless they are a Ruby primitive (String, Array, etc.)

 ![Solargraph example](images/solargraph-example.png)

-(add image for 'split')

-However, I often run into problems with it, so I was on the fence about including it.

 ### And more